OLED Screen Burn-In – What You Need To Know

 There are plenty of things you can do to prevent burn-in or image retention from happening in the first place, though.

 Modern OLED displays come with many helpful features.
-Besides screensavers, you will find ‘Pixel/Screen Shift’ feature, which moves the image around the screen to lessen the risk of screen burn-in/retention.
+Besides screensavers, you will find ‘Screen Move’ or ‘Pixel Shift’ features, which periodically move the image around the screen by a few pixels to lessen the risk of screen burn-in/retention.

 Conclusion